CONTENTS

 Train/tube

 If catching the tube (District line) or train (National Rail) your destination is Richmond Station.
-From the station, go directly out the front and catch the number 371 or 65 bus to the pedestrian gate at Petersham.
+From the station, go directly out the front and catch the number 371 or 65 bus to the pedestrian gate at Petersham Road.

-Tip: We used this process and it wasn’t evident on the bus or using our mapping app where the Petersham Gate is.
-The bus driver also wasn’t overly helpful.
+Tip: We used this process and it wasn’t evident on the bus or using our mapping app where the Petersham Road Gate is.
 If you aren’t sure, talk to the bus driver and make sure they understand you so that they can let you off the bus at the correct location.
-Otherwise, you might end up having more of a walk that you bargained for.
+Otherwise, you might end up having more of a walk than you bargained for.

 Richmond Park opening hours

-Richard Park has different opening times, depending on if you are planning to access via vehicle or are a pedestrian.
+Richard Park has different opening times, depending on if you are planning to access via vehicle or are on foot.

-During the summer, Richmond Park opens to vehicles from 7 am and in winter from 7.30am.
+You can drive your car into Richmond Park.
+During the summer, Richmond Park opens to vehicles from 7 am and in winter from 7.30 am.
 The main vehicle gates close at dusk.
+Don’t get caught leaving your vehicles parked in here as you won’t be able to get them out and you will also receive a fine.

 Various other events occur during the year, especially relating to animals or plant life in the park.
 For correct opening times, it is always useful to first check the Richmond Park website.